Glucose tolerance test - non-pregnant

 Mojica A, Weinstock RS.
 Carbohydrates.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 24th ed.
 Philadelphia, PA: Elsevier; 2022:chap 17.

 Sacks DB.
 Diabetes mellitus.
-In: Rifai N, ed.
-Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
-6th ed.
-Philadelphia, PA: Elsevier; 2018:chap 57.
+In: Rifai N, Chiu RWK, Young I, Burnham CAD, Wittwer CT, eds.
+Tietz Textbook of Laboratory Medicine.
+7th ed.
+Philadelphia, PA: Elsevier; 2023:chap 47.